ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 it interacts with other functions.

-The simple test cases above work well at the "edges" of a codebase (libraries, state management, etc.).
+The simple test cases above work well at the "edges" of a codebase (libraries, state management, some kinds of I/O, etc.).
 But, in the messy middle of your code, code calls other code.
-One way to handle this is with mock functions.
+One way to handle testing this is with [mock functions][mocks] and [interaction-based testing][interaction-based-tests].

-Mock functions are generated code that has the same interface as the real code the mocks replace.
-Mocked functions allow you to control how it behaves and wrap up assertions with a higher level idea of expectations.
+Mock functions are functions with the same interface as the real code the mocks replace.
+A mocked function allows you to control how it behaves and wrap up assertions within a higher level idea of expectations.

+What is meant by an expectation?
+Well… We _expect_ a certain function is called with certain arguments and that it will return certain values.
+With the appropriate code inside a mocked function all of this can be managed and checked.

-You can write your own mocks.
+You can write your own mocks, of course.
 But, it's generally better to rely on something else to do it for you.
 Ceedling uses the [CMock] framework to perform mocking for you.

 Here's some sample code you might want to test: